 Please see also a comparison of the different limit values in different countries and programs: www.eurofins.com/lci-cli-nik-crel.

 Please note: Until 24th Feb 2016, a manufacturer can select whether they want to apply the AgBB 2012 or 2015 LCI limits.
 But this requires that DIBt supplies a workable version of its special ADAM reporting that is based on the new list; until then, DIBt evaluates after the 2012 list.

 Successful application for the approval and the Ü mark is a prerequisite for entering ther German market - but only for the covered products.
 Please see our special page describing the application procedures.

 Most decisions still are unclear.
 But DIBt considers to stop the national technical approvals during 2016, and to substitute these with requirements on the construction work (meaning on the building, not on the individual construction product).
 It is completely unclear how that will look like.
-For details and the time plan, please see the DIBt publication (the link is in German, an English version is planned and will then be linked here).
+For details and the time plan, please see the DIBt publication.

 Eurofins will continue to deliver testing and certification services for the German approval system as long as this is needed.